-Ridership levels are being closely monitored and services are reduced leading into FY 2020/21 with many uncertainties that remain.
-Metrolink has reduced services by 30% and will operate at the reduced service levels in FY 2021/22 until ridership recovery requires service to be reinstated.
-As a result of the continued travel and commute restrictions resulting from COVID-19, in FY 2020/21 VanClub did not regain the routes/ridership achieved before COVID-19.
-Since July 2020, there have been 30 vanpool routes that have continued during the fiscal year and the program anticipates minor increases in participation before the end of FY 2020/21.
-The service plans and strategies for both are described in this five-year plan and should be noted that the focus for the near-term will implement strategies to maintain and regain riders, including increasing safety and sanitization measures to meet customer needs.
-The proposed FY 2021/22 plan also provides flexibility to meet market changes when local and state health provisions are lifted.
-As the pandemic transpires, the service expansions and capital improvements set forth may be delayed as revenue and economic conditions are reassessed.
+As a result of the continued travel and commute restrictions resulting from COVID-19, in FY 2021/22 VanClub did not regain the routes/ridership achieved before COVID-19.
+Since July 2021, there have been 30 vanpool routes that have continued during the fiscal year and the program anticipates minor increases in participation before the end of FY 2021/22.

+The service plans and recovery strategies for both rail (Metrolink) and commuter vanpool (VanClub) are described in this five-year plan and should be noted that the focus for the near-term will implement strategies to maintain and regain riders, including increasing safety and sanitization measures to meet customer needs.
+The proposed FY 2022/23 plan also provides flexibility to meet market changes since health provisions have been lifted and more people are returning to work. the service expansions and capital improvements set forth may be delayed as revenue and economic conditions are reassessed.